-In your second and third years, you’ll examine peace and conflict resolution in detail.
-You can select from second year modules which include Introduction to Peace Studies; International Relations and Security, and Politics of Development.
-Final year modules include Politics of Global Danger; Understanding the Internal Dynamics of Peace Processes, and Understanding External Intervention in Violent Conflicts
+In your second and fourth years, you’ll examine peace and conflict resolution in detail.
+You can select from second year modules which include Peace Studies in Action; International Relations, Security and Sustainability and Politics of Development and Global Changes.

-You will have the opportunity to spend Year 3 on placement with a public, private or voluntary organisation in the UK or overseas.
-This experience will boost your employment prospects and will help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
+You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
+This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

-The placement will enhance your understanding of the connections between theory and practice and this will benefit your final year of study.
-This is an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers which will place you a step ahead in the graduate recruitment market.
+One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
+Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.